 Cystinuria can be asymptomatic when there are no stones in the kidneys, but most people with cystinuria eventually experience the formation of stones, which leads to the presentation of symptoms.
 These may include:

 - Severe pain in the back (usually unilateral, on one side)

 - Abdominal pain

 Homozygous cystinuria involves chronic, recurrent kidney stones and can be difficult to manage effectively.
 Medical and surgical interventions may help the stones to disappear and to resolve symptoms temporarily, but the recurrent nature of the condition reignites the cycle.

 Initial consultation for cystinuria

 Most patients that present with cystinuria are experiencing symptoms as a result of cystine stones in the kidneys.
 The diagnosis of the condition involves a consultation about their symptoms and medical history, followed by an examination with relevant diagnostic testing.

-As it is an inherited genetic condition, it is important to establish the family medical history, particular if any close family members have experienced similar symptoms or was affected by cystinuria.
+As it is an inherited genetic condition, it is important to establish the family medical history, particularly if any close family members have experienced similar symptoms or were affected by cystinuria.

-The collection of all urine over a 24-hour period can be collected and sent to a laboratory to be analysed for abnormalities suggestive of cystinuria.
+The collection of all urine over a 24-hour period can be collected and sent to a laboratory to be analyzed for abnormalities suggestive of cystinuria.

 Intravenous pyelogram is a procedure that involves the administration of a dye into the bloodstream, which is then followed with X-ray imaging to observe the movement throughout the renal system.